FranciscoMoretti/site/content/blog/building-an-autolink-heading-component-for-react-navigation.md

 In this post, we'll explore how I've created an Autolink Heading component for React Navigation.
 This component will generate anchor links for section headings automatically.
 By using this component, you can improve user experience  and make navigation within your React applications more efficient.
 It also contributes to the site SEO performance.
 Let's explore how to build this component!

 ## Implementing the Autolink Heading Component
-This is how I created the first version of the Autolink Heading component.
+This is how I created the first version of the Autolink Heading component to replicate the behavior of [rehype-autolink-headings](https://github.com/rehypejs/rehype-autolink-headings) for React headings.
 It's a simple design that get's the job done.
 However, I'm sure it has a lot of room for improvement.

 ```tsx
 import React, {